DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-part-time-working-hours.md

 ### Context

 UCAS asks for working hours for all jobs.
-We're not sure if this is necessary, because:
+We’re not sure if this is necessary, because:

 - the difference between 20 and 22 hours, for example, is not significant
 - a full time job shows a level of commitment, whether it was 37 hours or 40 hours